Skip to main content

 Developing a Better System of Care for Nonfatal Overdose

-The high recurrence rate of nonfatal overdoses has underscored the urgent need for more effective response systems beyond emergency departments.
-This event will gather experts in public health, addiction medicine, and policy to examine innovative approaches to overdose care that prioritize sustained engagement and support for individuals at risk of repeat overdose.
-Panelists will explore various models, from stabilization centers to supervised consumption sites and outreach teams, sharing insights on the key components and adoption challenges of these alternative approaches.
-Join us on March 17th from 10:00 am - 1:30 pm ET for a thought-provoking panel discussion, followed by a light lunch where we explore how we can advance alternative overdose response models across communities.
+The second event in this series, Developing a Better System of Care for Nonfatal Overdose, gathered experts in public health, addiction medicine, and policy to examine innovative approaches to overdose care that prioritize sustained engagement and support for individuals at risk of repeat overdose.
+Panelists explored various models, from stabilization centers to supervised consumption sites and outreach teams, sharing insights on the key components and adoption challenges of these alternative approaches.

 Faculty leads: Brendan Saloner, PhD, Alene Kennedy-Hendricks, PhD, and Sachini Bandara, PhD, MS